MHickey2/EssenChelle-Oils/README.md

  - The Edit Blog Page, which is a form that allows the superuser to edit a Blog.
  - The Delete Blog Page, which is a form that allows the superuser to delete a Blog.
  - The Profile Page, which contains profile information and  product history for the logged in user.
+ - The User Favourites Page, which shows the users favourite products.
  - The Sign Up Page, consists of a form where a new user can register for the site.
  - The Login Page, consists of a form where the user can login to the site.
  - The logout Page, consists of a form where the user can logout of the site.